yairdar/aguide/docs/base-tutorials/b-devpod/devpod-get-env-ready.md

   that gives it a lot of power
 - **Zsh** is a powerful shell that supports plugins, has an advanced autocompletion,
 shorthands for most commonly used commands and vast customization capabilities.
-- **Oh my zsh** framework helps managing zsh configuration and and adds even more conveniece.
+- **Oh my zsh** framework helps managing zsh configuration and and adds even more convenience.
-  Task autocompletion for zsh allow to autocomplete task names after `task` command.
+  Task autocompletions for zsh allow to autocomplete task names after `task` command.

 In addition to this basic set you can install Custom Devops Parts that you need
 with following commands: